nirajp82/NGINX/NGINXContext.md

 ## The Events Context
 The “events” context is contained within the “main” context.
 It is used to set global options that affect how Nginx handles connections at a general level.
 There can only be a single events context defined within the Nginx configuration.

+Nginx uses an event-based connection processing model, so the directives defined within this context determine how worker processes should handle connections.
+The event-driven model enables NGINX to efficiently manage multiple connections without relying on a separate thread or process for each connection.

 This context will look like this in the configuration file, outside of any other bracketed contexts:

 ![image](https://github.com/nirajp82/NGINX/assets/61636643/41aad2a8-9056-4034-8e65-0fd673e0bddc)

+In this example, the worker_connections directive is set to 1024, which determines the maximum number of simultaneous connections that each worker process can handle.
+This directive impacts how NGINX allocates resources and handles incoming connections.

 References: